xaviervalarino/portfolio/src/case-studies/gears-dashboard.md

 1. **Daily Use**---using the dashboard as a springboard into devices that needed further investigation

 2. **Arrangement**---moving the widgets around and resizing them.
-3. **Configuration**---Editing chart widgets through a modal window
+3. **Configuration**---Editing chart widgets inputs through a modal window

 The result was a highly configurable dashboard with an interface that was clean and goal-oriented.